|

 shooting buddy of mine.
 He is a skilled part time gunsmith and a terrific craftsman.
 The most unique thing about this pistol

-All together it took about 2 years (in our spare time) to complete this pistol.
-Getting it to function
+All together it took almost 2 years (in our spare time) to complete this pistol.
+Getting it to function with 100% reliability

 There are several other features that are very noticeable when this gun is in your hand.
 The flared magazine